PlaThyme/PlaThyme/README.md

 # Acknowledgement
-* Thank you [`Bart Massey`](https://github.com/BartMassey) for teaching us about Open Source, We enjoyed making this project.
+* Thank you [`Bart Massey`](https://github.com/BartMassey) for teaching us about Open Source.
+We enjoyed developing this project.

 # Licence